Harchytekt/inTime/docs/REST API Entities/Workspace/Get-Clients-by-Workspace-ID.md

 ## Response parameters

-For the description of the Clients, see [Get Client by ID](../Client/Get-Client-by-ID.md).
+For the description of the Client entity, see [Get Client by ID](../Client/Get-Client-by-ID.md).

 ## Sample